With Stronger Democratic Support, D.C. Statehood Fight Returns To Capitol Hill

 "A stain on American democracy"

-Stasha Rhodes — the campaign manager of 51 for 51, a national D.C. statehood campaign — remembers Cotton's comments and a more recent dig at the district from Nebraska Sen. Ben Sasse.
+Stasha Rhodes — the campaign manager of 51 for 51, a national D.C. statehood campaign — remembers Cotton's comments and a more recent dig at the district from Sen. Ben Sasse of Nebraska.

-"When teachers and librarians and doctors and nurses and Postal Service workers hear Republicans say things like [that], it is absolutely hurtful," Rhodes says.
+Rhodes said, "When teachers and librarians and doctors and nurses and Postal Service workers hear Republicans say things like [that], it is absolutely hurtful."

-She says as upsetting as she found Cotton and Sasse's comments, 51 for 51 is using them strategically.
+She said as upsetting as she found Cotton's and Sasse's comments, 51 for 51 is using them strategically.

 Using the hashtag #WeAreDC, the group shares stories of D.C. residents from all walks of life to myth-bust the view that D.C. is only a political machine.

-"Many Americans think about Washington, D.C., as the Capitol or White House or the National Mall, but they don't often think about the 700,000 Washingtonians who don't have access to democracy that surrounds them," Rhodes explains.
+"Many Americans think about Washington, D.C., as the Capitol or White House or the National Mall, but they don't often think about the 700,000 Washingtonians who don't have access to the democracy that surrounds them," Rhodes said.

 Rahama’s small business creates living wages for women in northern Ghana.
 She lives in DC and right now, some GOP Senators don’t think she deserves a vote in Congress.— 51 for 51 (@51for51) August 14, 2020